How to Pull Off an Event

 About the author

-Curtis Sparrer is a principal of Bospar PR.
+Curtis Sparrer is a principal and co-founder of Bospar PR.
 He has represented brands like PayPal, Tetris and the alien hunters of the SETI Institute.
-He is a member of the Forbes Communications Council and has written for Adweek, Forbes, the Dallas Morning News, and PRWeek.
-He is an active member of the National Lesbian Gay Journalist Association.
+He has written for Adweek, Entrepreneur, Fast Company, Forbes, the Dallas Morning News, and PRWeek.
+He is the president of the San Francisco Press Club, a NorCal board member of the Society of Professional Journalists, a member of the Arthur W. Page Society, and a lifetime member of NLGJA: The Association of the LGBTQ+ Journalists.
 Business Insider has twice listed him as one of the Top Fifty in Tech PR.
+PRovoke named him to their Innovator 25 list twice.
+PRWeek named him its most Purposeful Agency Pro.

 Latest